Reference 10 — Module catalog and composition

 required

-Fan-out to subscribers, per-subscriber QoS / ACL gating.
-Vertex map is keyed on canonical PATH TLV bytes (02-graph-model.md §dispatch keyed on canonical PATH TLV bytes).
+Fan-out to subscribers, per-subscriber QoS and ACL gating.
+The vertex map is keyed on canonical PATH TLV bytes (02-graph-model.md §dispatch keyed on canonical PATH TLV bytes)

 fwd_router